 The Big Idea

 Expanding access to a college education doesn’t start when a student applies for enrollment.
-To make real, systemic change, discussions about college need to begin very early on in a child’s education.
+To make real, systemic change, discussions about college need to begin very early in a child’s education.
 That’s why the university launched Rutgers Future Scholars in 2007.
-The program provides high-achieving, low-income and first-generation eighth graders from Rutgers’ host communities with mentoring, tutoring, and more throughout high school.
-Students accepted to Rutgers University are granted four years of full tuition funding.
+The program provides talented first-generation eighth graders from Rutgers’ host communities with mentoring, tutoring, and other resources throughout high school.
+Students accepted to Rutgers University enroll with the assistance of four years of full tuition funding.

-Included in the plan to help make college more affordable is supporting students with the resources they need to graduate in four years.
+Also included in the efforts to make college more affordable are plans to support students with the resources they need to graduate in four years.
 “A huge obstacle for low-income students is time to degree,” says McAnuff.
 “So many have to work to get through school, so they may take five or six years to finish their degree.
 These extra years add significantly to their debt load.”
 The Dreams Fulfilled initiative will provide new tuition assistance programs to lower the debt burden of Rutgers students.
 It will expand academic support, advising, and tutoring programs to support students in navigating the intricacies of higher education, managing academic loads alongside their personal lives, and graduating in a timely manner.

-In all, this Big Idea harnesses the strengths and resources of Rutgers University to truly make college more accessible for a vast pool of exceptional students, beginning in elementary school and continuing through college graduation.
+Dreams Fulfilled harnesses the strengths and resources of Rutgers University to truly make college more accessible for a vast pool of exceptional students, beginning in elementary school and continuing through college graduation.
 It will also position Rutgers as a national model for student achievement.
-“This can be transformational for the entire state of New Jersey and gets to the heart of what being a land grant institution really means,” says Watson, “that we’re here for the entire state.”
-Dreams Fulfilled will take investment from the entire state to truly make a difference: alumni, friends, donors, local corporations and businesses, public and private schools—all of us.
+“This can be transformational for the entire state of New Jersey and gets to the heart of what being a land-grant institution really means,” says Watson, “that we’re here for the entire state.”

+Accordingly, Dreams Fulfilled will require investment from the entire state to realize the project’s full potential: alumni, friends, donors, local corporations and businesses, public and private schools—all of us.
 Amid continuing national concerns about college preparation, the high cost of higher education, student debt, and underemployment of new graduates, there is no better investment than our students’ future.
 “This is not an expense,” McAnuff points out.
 “This is an investment in the future of the state, the future of these young people, and the future of Rutgers.
 If we are successful, it will be a blueprint for the nation.”